AliceO2Group/AliceO2/Detectors/TPC/workflow/README.md

 MC label data are stored in corresponding branches per sector.
 The sequence of MC objects must match the sequence of data objects.

+By default, all data is written to ROOT files, even the data in binary format like the raw data and cluster data.
+This allows to record multiple sets (i.e. timeframes/events) in one file alongside with the MC labels.

 #### Parallel processing
 Parallel processing is controlled by the option `--tpc-lanes n`.
-The digit reader will fan out to n processing lanes, each with clusterer, converter and decoder.
-The tracker will fan in from the parallel lanes.
+The digit reader will fan out to n processing lanes, each with clusterer, and decoder.
+The tracker will fan in from multiple parallel lanes.
 For each sector, a dedicated DPL data channel is created.
 The channels are distributed among the lanes.
 The default configuration processes sector data belonging together in the same time slice, but in earlier implementations the sector data was distributed among multiple time slices (thus abusing the DPL time